 Register with a local council

-If you’ve applied to be on the council’s housing register, your local council can nominate you for one of our homes.
-You’ll usually have to join the council’s waiting list.
+If you’ve applied to be on your local council’s housing register, they can nominate you for one of our homes.

 Transfer from another home